Healthdirect Free Australian health advice you can count on.

 • non-rapid eye movement (non-REM) sleep

-REM sleep happens about every 90 minutes during the night.
-Adults usually spend about one-fifth of the night in REM sleep and the remaining four-fifths in non-REM sleep.
-Babies spend at least half of the time they’re asleep in REM sleep.
+Adults usually spend about 20% of their night REM sleep and the remaining 80% in NREM sleep.
+Babies spend at least half of their sleep time in REM sleep.

 Why is sleep important?